About Jessie Mac's

 In November 2014 we won a national award for how we manage our business’ environmental impacts.
 We still haven’t come back down to Earth but then we’re constantly trying to get better at what we do.

 We’re constantly trying to make Jessie Mac’s more resource efficient and more comfortable for our guests.
-The big things that we’re working on in 2016 and 2017 are:
+The big things that we’re working on towards 2020 are:

 - ENERGY - Installing secondary glazing to make the whole building really cosy

 - RECYCLING- breaking the 91% recycling barrier.